rdpopov/nvim/README.md

 # Wellcome to the (n)vim side
 This is my neovim configuration.\
 Made as portable as I could, but still needs alot of external progrmas.\
-Not the very vest, but it's mine and i like it.\
+Not the very best, but it's mine and i like it.\
 Just kidding.
 Actually I don't like it, I edit it constatnly.

 ## Initial setup